 Recruiters tell us that motivation is hugely important to them.
 They want to be sure that you’re genuinely interested in the role and the employer, and you’ll need to have done your employer research to convince them.

-According to the ISE survey, most employers set minimum requirements for entry.
-More than half (58%) of ISE members surveyed used degree classification, and 15% used A levels.
-Many, though not all, graduate recruiters ask for a 2.1.
-However, a significant minority – 19% – choose not to set any minimum requirements.
+According to the ISE survey, most employers set minimum requirements for entry, with 57% of ISE members requiring a 2.1 as a minimum and 22% requiring a 2.2 as a minimum, while 16% set a minimum UCAS tariff or A level grades.
+However, a significant minority – 22% – choose not to set any minimum requirements.

 - Advice on job hunting with a 2.2

 Employers also love candidates with work experience, and they are particularly keen on recruiting their own interns into graduate jobs.
-This has been a trend in recent years and is set to continue in 2019.
-According to the ISE report, in 2018 employers rehired an average of 52% of their interns.
+This has been a trend in recent years and is set to continue.
+According to the ISE report, in 2019 employers rehired an average of 47% of their interns and 44% of placement students.

 4. What can I expect from the graduate selection process in 2019?